 Within the Fed is the Federal Open Market Committee (FOMC).
-Currently led by Fed Governor Janet Yellen, the FOMC is tasked to make sound and rational decisions on monetary policy.
+Currently led by Fed Governor, Jerome Powell, the FOMC is tasked to make sound and rational decisions on monetary policy.

 The FOMC has two main weapons to use in its battle against inflation and achieve its long-term objectives: open market operations and the Fed’s Funds Rate.